berrym/lusush/LLE_PROGRESS.md

 **Your mission**: Complete the remaining core features using the proven stable foundation.
 All the hard problems (multiline operations, display corruption, state synchronization) are solved.

-**The users deserve excellence.** You have a proven stable platform to deliver it.
+**The users deserve excellence.** There is a critical regression that must be fixed immediately.

-**Start with LLE-015 (History Navigation).
-The foundation is unshakeable - build with confidence!** 🚀
+**PRIORITY COMPLETE: LLE-015 termcap fix applied!
+Continue with LLE-025 (Tab Completion System)**

-**RECENT SUCCESS**: Cross-line backspace + Enter key + Exit command all work perfectly with zero corruption.
+**CURRENT STATUS**: Cross-line backspace + Enter key + Exit command + History Navigation all work perfectly with proper termcap integration.
+Foundation is completely stable.

+**NEXT AI ASSISTANT**: History Navigation regression fix complete!
+Critical issue resolved - lle_cmd_move_end no longer fails when cursor already at end position.
+All history operations now return success and work reliably for unlimited navigation.
+Ready to proceed with LLE-025 (Tab Completion System) using the stable foundation.

 ================================================================================